Vegan Butter Cookies

 Baking the cookies

-Step 5 – Fill your piping bag with about 1 cup of dough at a time and pipe the dough onto an ungreased cookie sheet about 2 inches apart.
+Step 5 – Fill your piping bag with about 1 cup of dough at a time, then pipe it onto an ungreased cookie sheet about 2 inches apart.

 Step 6 – Bake the cookies at 375°F (190° C) for 9 -10 minutes.
 (They will still look doughy on the top but will be slightly brown on the bottom.
 If you start to notice the edges turning brown, take them out of the oven immediately.)